-The approach facilitates ’pluggable’ architecture and thus allows for extensible and customisable data import into the system and future-proofs it for a wide variety of organisations.
+The approach facilitates ’pluggable’ architecture and thus allows for extensible and customizable data import into the system and future-proofs it for a wide variety of organizations.
 Additionally, the metadata management sub-system will provide the functionality needed to allow individual customers to easily generate metadata records compliant with their national metadata profiles.

-NaAVIC and the Nautilus Cloud also aim to support the next generation of Intelligent Visualisation technology - the right information at the right time - which adds a new dimension of customisation to traditional geospatial data engines.
+NaAVIC and the Nautilus Cloud also aim to support the next generation of Intelligent Visualization technology – the right information at the right time – which adds a new dimension of customization to traditional geospatial data engines.
 This will make data intuitively useable to end users and, through web services, to onward systems and derived applications.

 Sharing the Journey